oweitman/ioBroker.tvprogram/README.md

 - Change sento command from getFavoritesDatax to getFavoritesData
 - switch to eslint
 - complete rework of tvprogram to switch from callback to await
+- the widgets are now compatible with vis-2 (minimum vis-2 version ist 2.10)
+- due to datapoint management, all datapoints should be deleted.

 ### 2.0.2 (2024-11-17)